SameerKumar007/sssBags/README.md

 - Express version 4.16.1
 - Bootstrap version 4.4.1
 - FontAwesome version 5.13.0
-- Stripe API v3: used for payment in the checkout page
+- Stripe API v3: used for payment in the checkout page( need to update so i bypassed it till the fix)
 - Mapbox API: used to show the map in the about us page
-- AdminBro: used and customized to implement the admin panel
+- AdminBro: used and customized to implement the admin panel (Need to update this also)
 - Nodemailer: used to send emails from the contact us form
 - Passport: used for authentication
 - Express Validator: used for form validation

 ## Features

-The application displays a virtual bags store that contains virtual products and contact information.

-Users can do the following:

-- Create an account, login or logout
+This app is like an online store for virtual bags, showing products and how to reach out.

+Users can:

+- Sign up, log in, or log out
-- Browse available products added by the admin
+- Look through products added by the admin
-- Add products to the shopping cart
-- Delete products from the shopping cart
+- Add or remove products from the shopping cart
-- Display the shopping cart
+- See what's in their shopping cart
-- To checkout, a user must be logged in
+- To buy, users need to log in
-- Checkout information is processed using stripe and the payment is send to the admin
+- Pay for their purchase with Stripe, which sends the payment to the admin
-- The profile contains all the orders a user has made

-Admins can do the following:
+- Check their order history in their profile

+Admins can:

-- Login or logout to the admin panel
+- Log in or out of the admin panel
-- View all the information stored in the database.
-They can view/add/edit/delete orders, users, products and categories.
-The cart model cannot be modified by an admin because a cart is either modified by the logged in user before the purchase or deleted after the purchase.
+- See and manage all the data in the database.
+They can view, add, edit, or delete orders, users, products, and categories.
+Admins can't change the cart because it's either handled by the user before buying or deleted after.

 ## Database

-All the models can be found in the models directory created using mongoose.

-### User Schema:

-- username (String)
-- email (String)
-- password (String)

-### Category Schema:

-- title (String)
-- slug (String)

-### Product Schema:

-- productCode (String)
-- title (String)
-- imagePath (String)
-- description (String)
-- price (Number)
-- category (ObjectId - a reference to the category schema)
-- manufacturer (String)
-- available (Boolean)
-- createdAt (Date)

-### Cart Schema:

-- items: an array of objects, each object contains: <br>
-  ~ productId (ObjectId - a reference to the product schema) <br>
-  ~ qty (Number) <br>
-  ~ price (Number) <br>
-  ~ title (String) <br>
-  ~ productCode (Number) <br>
-- totalQty (Number)
-- totalCost (Number)
-- user (ObjectId - a reference to the user schema)
-- createdAt
-  <br><br>
-  \*\*The reason for including the title, price, and productCode again in the items object is AdminBro.
-If we are to write our own admin interface, we can remove them and instead populate a product field using the product id.
-However, AdminBro doesn't populate deep levels, so we had to repeat these fields in the items array in order to display them in the admin panel.

-### Order Schema:

-- user (ObjectId - a reference to the user schema)
-- cart (instead of a reference, we had to structure an object identical to the cart schema because of AdminBro, so we can display the cart's contents in the admin interface under each order)
-- address (String)
-- paymentId (String)
-- createdAt (Date)
-- Delivered (Boolean)
+All the data structures are in the models directory, using mongoose.

+### User:

+- Username (text)
+- Email (text)
+- Password (text)

+### Category:

+- Name (text)
+- Slug (text)

+### Product:

+- Product Code (text)
+- Name (text)
+- Image Path (text)
+- Description (text)
+- Price (number)
+- Category (reference to category)
+- Manufacturer (text)
+- Availability (boolean)
+- Creation Date (date)

+### Cart:

+- Items: a list of objects, each with:
+  - Product ID (reference to product)
+  - Quantity (number)
+  - Price (number)
+  - Name (text)
+  - Product Code (number)
+- Total Quantity (number)
+- Total Cost (number)
+- User (reference to user)
+- Creation Date

+### Order:

+- User (reference to user)
+- Cart (a copy of the cart structure, not a reference, for display purposes)
+- Address (text)
+- Payment ID (text)
+- Creation Date (date)
+- Delivery Status (boolean)

+**Note: The repetition of title, price, and product code in the cart is due to the limitations of AdminBro.
+If using a custom admin interface, this repetition could be avoided.